alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 Selecting the required properties by using the `-Property` parameter to only get required properties.

+## Maintenance

+Apply the following maintenance best practices to ensure your Microsoft Entra PowerShell module and scripts are up to date and functioning optimally:

-## Keep Microsoft Entra PowerShell module up to date
+### Keep Microsoft Entra PowerShell module up to date

 Keeping your module up to date is crucial for several reasons.
 Firstly, it allows you to benefit from the latest features and enhancements, ensuring you have access to the most current cmdlets and functionalities.
 More importantly, regular updates improve your security posture.
 Our team consistently implements security fixes and patches, helping to protect your systems from vulnerabilities.